hetu-script/hetu-script/docs/docs/guide/binding/README.md

 To achieve this, you have to write a full definition of that class in Hetu, which includes 4 parts of code:

 - Original class definition of the class you intended to use in Hetu.
 For Dart & Flutter, this is the part where you already have when you import a library.

-- An extension on that class.
+- An extension on that class, providing **htFetch & htAssign** methods.
 This part is used for dynamic reflection in Hetu and should return members of this class.

-- A binding definition of that class, which extends **HTExternalClass** interface provided by Hetu's dart lib.
+- A binding definition of that class, which extends **HTExternalClass** interface provided by Hetu's dart lib, and provides **memberGet, memberSet, instanceMemberGet, instanceMemberSet** methods.
+You have to bind a instance of this class with method [**bindExternalClass()**](../../api_reference/dart/readme.md) on the interpreter.
 This part is used for access to the constructor and static members of that class.

 - A Hetu version of class definition of that class.
-This part is used for Hetu to understand the structure and type of this class.
+This part is used for Hetu to understand the structure and type of this class, and is used for syntax check and argument default values, etc.

 You can check the following example for how to bind a class and its various kinds of members.